Is $45K a Good Salary for a Single Person in 2026?

 This content may include information about products, features, and/or services that SoFi does not provide and is intended to be educational in nature.

-If you’re single and earning $45,000 a year, this salary could be considered a decent living.
+If you’re single and earning $45,000 a year, this salary could be considered a decent living wage.
 But this largely depends upon where you live, your lifestyle habits, the amount of debt you may have, and where you are in your professional journey.

-For instance, earning $45,000 a year can be a good starting off point for someone entering the workforce, such as a recent college grad.
-Living in a small town or city as a single person with a roommate or two, curbing any unnecessary spending, and sticking to a budget can also make subsisting on $45,000 possible.
+For instance, earning $45,000 a year can be a good starting point for someone entering the workforce, such as a recent college grad.
+Residing in a small town or city with roommates, curbing any unnecessary spending, and sticking to a budget can also make living on $45K possible.
 With some budgeting, you may even be able to put some money toward savings.

 Is $45K a Good Salary?